 |Evening||Activity: Virtual Campaign Visit/Event|

 Brian Schaffner, Newhouse Professor of Civic Studies, Tufts University

 Jen McAndrew, Director of Communications, Strategy & Planning, Tisch College

 Note: all dates are as of 11:59PM ET; counts of days include weekends and holidays

 Admission to this program is extremely competitive with very few spots available.
-There is no guarantee that all qualified students who apply Priority or any students who apply Regular will be admitted.
+There is no guarantee that all qualified students will be admitted.

 Qualified students for whom there are no spots available may be added to the wait list.
 You will be notified of your status as being 'on the wait list' when you receive your admissions update status from the Admissions Committee.
 Your position on the wait list will be determined by the time at which you submitted your Wait List Reply Form.